What is SEO Split-Testing?

 You can use various models to determine the results of an SEO experiment:

 - Pre/Post Analysis: If you’re running a manual SEO test, you’ll likely be using the pre/post model.
 While it’s definitely better than nothing and helps you to validate your SEO decisions, it does have issues.
-The first: the band of error is much higher because you don't have a Control group.
-There’s also a higher chance to have a fake positive/negative test, leading you to base your SEO strategy on inaccurate data.
+First: the band of error is much higher because you don't have a Control group.
+There’s also a higher chance of having a fake positive/negative test, leading you to base your SEO strategy on inaccurate data.

 - CausalImpact: This is what SplitSignal uses.
 It compares real traffic from the Control group against traffic from the Variant group.
 If the difference is big enough, the test is statistically significant.